wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VII.2

 <p class=fip id=p2>
-2.&emsp;You cannot resolve the authority problem by depreciating the power of your mind.
+2. You cannot resolve the authority problem by depreciating the power of your mind.
 <sup>2</sup>To do so is to deceive yourself, and this will hurt you because you really understand the strength of the mind.
 <sup>3</sup>You also realise that you cannot weaken it, any more than you can weaken God.
 <sup>4</sup>The ‘devil’ is a frightening concept because he seems to be extremely powerful and extremely active.